Synthetic Folic Acid Linked to Colorectal Cancer

-Research has found that spina bifida and other defects may be reduced up to 70% should women of child-bearing age consume at least 400 micrograms of folic acid per day.
+Research has found that spina bifida and other defects may be reduced up to 70% should women of child-bearing age consume at least 400 micrograms of folate per day.

 Now the research is showing there is a price to pay for the extensive folic acid supplementation by women.
 Increasingly, nutritionists are warning against folic acid supplementation over 400 mcg per day.
 Pregnant women are often advised to double this dose, to 600-800 mcg per day.

 Too much folic acid supplementation can also mask a vitamin B12 deficiency.

 Folate and folic acid are also called vitamin B9.
 The natural form, folate, can be found in a large number of natural, unprocessed foods, including most leafy green vegetables including romaine lettuce and broccoli; many fruits including citrus, banana, raspberries, cantaloupe, honeydew; peas; beans; beets; seeds including sunflower seeds; and many whole grains including whole wheat and oats.
 Most nutritionists agree that a whole-foods, mostly raw diet with plenty of these foods, will supply sufficient folate.
 For those with a questionable diet, there are whole food supplements available that produce natural folate.